UrQuan1/scummvm/README.md

   - No Roland MT-32 support.
   - Sound support is incomplete and doesn't sound like original.

-Simon the Sorcerer 1:
+Simon the Sorcerer:

   - Subtitles aren't available in the English and German CD versions as they are missing the majority of subtitles.

-Simon the Sorcerer 2:
+Simon the Sorcerer II:

   - Combined speech and subtitles will often cause speech to be cut off early, this is a limitation of the original game.